osilander/bacterial-genomics-intro/ngs-qc/index.rst

 Change into this new directory that you have created.
 If you cannot remember how to change into a directory, refer to the section on *The command line interface*.

 This will be the directory that you do all your analyses in for this class.

 The analysis we are doing now will be quality control of our sequence data.
 We will fetch this data in the next section, but first we should further organise our directories.
 Make a new directory called ``data`` or something similar.
 Change into that directory.
 Now we have an organised project with a data directory.

 ..
 Attention::
     We are missing something, no?

-    Change back to your ``genome_analysis`` directory and make a README file.
+    Change back to your ``genome_analysis`` directory and make a README text file.
 This file should contain information on the project, and could also include (for example) that fact that the first step in your data analysis will be Quality Control.
+From the command line, there are only a few basic "text editors" that can be used to make a text file.
+Some of the most common are ``vim``, ``emacs``, and ``nano``.
+Unless you are well-acquainted with ``vim`` or ``emacs`` I recommend trying ``nano``.
+To do so, simply type ``nano`` on the command line, and a barebones editor will appear.
+Use this to write your README.txt file.

 The data
 --------

-First, we are going to download the data we will analyse.
-Open a shell/terminal.
-Remember that there are several
+First, we are going to download the short-read Illumina data we will analyse.

 .. code-block:: bash